Big Spender: Shirley Bassey version

-A hit version of the song by Shirley Bassey reached No. 21 in the UK Singles Chart in December 1967.
+A hit version of the song by Shirley Bassey (released September 1967) reached No. 21 in the UK Singles Chart in December 1967.
 This version is featured in the 2004 film The Life and Death of Peter Sellers, and in the 2005 film Nynne.
-The song has become one of Bassey's signature songs.
-She has performed the song numerous times, most notably for the 80th birthday of Prince Philip.
-She also sang it at the 2007 Glastonbury Festival.
+Bassey often performed the song live, including at the 80th birthday of Prince Philip and the 2007 Glastonbury Festival.

-In December 2007, it was re-released in a new remixed version as a digital download.
+In December 2007, the Shirley Bassey version was re-released in a new remixed version as a digital download.
 This was the third and final single released from the album Get the Party Started.
 The single features a remix from Pink Pound and two instrumental remixes that were not included on the album release.
 Unlike the previous two singles this track featured a remix of a previous released recording, the vocal track was taken from a session recorded in 1984 for the album I Am What I Am.
 There was no promotion undertaken for the single and no video was made to support the release.